Aoibhinn/portfolio_2/README.md

 2. Next to the green **Gitpod** button, click on **CODE.**
 3. Click on **Download Zip.**
 4. Once dowloaded, you can extract the zip file's contents and save to a desktop and run the website locally.

+### Code & Content

+* [Google](https://www.google.com/) was used to find the background image used on each page of the project.
+It was also used extensively to help research the project, find solutions to any quries or issues I had and help find example codes to use in my own project.
+* [W3schools](https://www.w3schools.com/) was used to help build the spinning loader displayed before the questions are loaded.
+* [Muhanad Hasan](https://www.youtube.com/watch?v=9-5URe9CykA&t=113s) This video helped me to make my own countdown timer for each question.
+* [Stackoverflow](https://stackoverflow.com/) was used to help find solutions to the issues I had whilst building my project.
+- [BrianDesigns] The funcationlaity for the game was inspired by Brian Designs video on creating a short quiz https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2749s
+- [FontAwesome] The icon on the home page were taken from font awesome (https://fontawesome.com/)